History of the Detroit Lions: Post-Barry Sanders retirement and the Matt Millen era (1999–2008)

-With the second overall pick in the 2003 NFL Draft, the Lions selected local favorite Charles Rogers.
+With the second overall pick in the 2003 NFL draft, the Lions selected local favorite Charles Rogers.
 The team finished 2003 with a 5–11 record.
-Rogers got off to a hot start, but was injured in the middle of the season, and because of this, the Lions drafted wide receiver Roy Williams seventh overall in the 2004 NFL Draft.
+Rogers got off to a hot start, but was injured in the middle of the season, and because of this, the Lions drafted wide receiver Roy Williams seventh overall in the 2004 NFL draft.

 The Lions went the entire 2001, 2002, and 2003 seasons without a road victory.
 This streak, encompassing of a then NFL record 24 games, came to an end on September 12, 2004, when they defeated the Bears 20–16 at Soldier Field in Chicago.
 The Lions finished the 2004 season with a 6–10 record.
 Prior to the start of the 2005 season, Millen received a five-year contract extension.
 On November 28, Steve Mariucci was fired as head coach, while defensive coordinator Dick Jauron was promoted as interim coach.
 Ultimately, the Lions went 5–11.

 On January 19, 2006, the Lions hired Rod Marinelli to be the new head coach.
 Prior to the start of the 2006 season, the Lions traded Joey Harrington to the Miami Dolphins.
 Several months later, they released Charles Rogers.
 Despite the changes, the team finished 3–13.
-With the second overall pick in the 2007 NFL Draft, the Lions selected Georgia Tech wide receiver Calvin Johnson.
+With the second overall pick in the 2007 NFL draft, the Lions selected Georgia Tech wide receiver Calvin Johnson.
 The Lions began the 2007 season with a promising 6–2 record.
 The optimism was short-lived, however, as the team recorded only a single victory in the next eight games, for a final record of 7–9.

 2008: 0–16

 Hoping to rebound from the disappointing finish to the 2007 season, things appeared to be looking up for the Lions heading into the 2008 season as they went 4–0 during the preseason.
 Once the regular season started, however, they would hit rock bottom.
 After starting 0–3, Matt Millen was fired as team president and CEO.
 Over seven seasons under his leadership as team president, the Lions owned the NFL's worst winning percentage (31–84, .270), never had a winning season, never finished higher than third place in the NFC North, and did not play in any postseason games.
 Tom Lewand was appointed team president, while assistant general manager Martin Mayhew was promoted to general manager.

 The Lions never recovered as they finished 0–16, becoming the first team in NFL history to go winless in a 16-game season.
-This would later be matched by the 2017 Cleveland Browns.
+This was later matched by the 2017 Cleveland Browns.
 The Lions were the first team to go winless since the 1982 Baltimore Colts went 0–8–1 in the strike-shortened season and the first in a non-strike season since the 1976 expansion Tampa Bay Buccaneers.
 The Lions' 16 straight losses in 2008 also broke the record for most consecutive losses in a single season, previously held by the 2001 Carolina Panthers, who lost 15 straight games after winning their opener.
 Following the season, Rod Marinelli was fired as head coach.